jaeboston/DataStructure/P1_DataStructure/Explanation_p1_LRUcache.md

 All of the above steps takes O(1).
 Dictionary can add a key,value pair in O(1) operation.
 LinkedList can add and remove a node in O(1) operation as well.

+The space complexity would be O(N) where N is the the capacity.